mvolkmann/mvolkmann.github.com/programming/sed-article.md

 | G       | appends HoldSpace to PatSpace    |
 | x       | exchanges PatSpace and HoldSpace |

-Here is an example `sed` script that combines lines that end with the continuation character backslash (`\`).
-It reads lines like these:
+Suppose we have input like the following where some lines end with `\` which represents a continuation character.

 ```text
 This is \